singh0021/AI_Project/Iterative Deepening Astar/README.md

-## Below 4 test cases are considered for caomparision and script can be executed to generate result files
+## Below 4 test cases are considered for comparision and script can be executed to generate result files
 > **utility.py** : this file contains queue and Stack classes to be used in Search Algorithm

 > **SearchAlgo.py** : This file actually implements Iterative Deepening A* algorithm